prajwalabhin/ML-WAF/README.md

 # Machine Learning-Based Web Application Firewall (WAF)
-Cross-Site Scripting (XSS) attacks are dangerous vulnerabilities that allow attackers to inject malicious scripts into web pages viewed by users.
-The goal of this project is to develop a Web Application Firewall that can prevent such attacks using a machine learning model.

 ## Overview
 This project implements a Web Application Firewall (WAF) that detects and prevents Cross-Site Scripting (XSS) attacks, which are a common threat to web applications.
 Using a Support Vector Machine (SVM) model, the WAF processes incoming HTTP requests, classifies them as either benign or malicious, and accurately identifies the type of attack if one is detected.
 The system achieved an accuracy of 99.58% in identifying these attacks.